-This article from the 2010 spring issue of Tustenegee is by Richard “Tony” Marconi, former Director of Education for the HSPBC.
-For context, please note the original publication year of republished articles; they receive only minimal editing.
+This article from the 2010 spring issue of Tustenegee was written by Richard “Tony” Marconi, former HSPBC Director of Education.
+For proper context, please note the original publication year of all reprinted articles here.
+They receive only minimal editing.

 As it was over a hundred years ago, Palm Beach is a favorite destination during the winter season.
 Thousands of winter tourists come to enjoy the mild winter climate between October and April.
 When Henry M. Flagler, Standard Oil executive and Florida hotel and railroad builder, arrived in the jungle paradise that was Palm Beach in 1893, he built the grande dame of hotels, the Royal Poinciana (1894), followed by the Palm Beach Inn (now The Breakers) two years later.
 He extended his Florida East Coast Railroad to West Palm Beach and Palm Beach to bring the wealthy to vacation at his hotels during the winter season.
 With the combination of hotels for the rich and easy transportation to Palm Beach, Flagler brought tourism to new heights that have continued into the 21st century.
 But were there hotels and tourism here before Flagler’s arrival?
 The answer is yes.
 Before Flagler, tourism and hotels were flourishing along Lake Worth between 1880-1893.